 The increase in military spending in Europe, and the significant fiscal support in Germany will provide a boost to the euro area growth in 2025 and 2026.
-The moderation of inflation, the continuation of the ECB's interest rate cut cycle, and the strengthening of the effects of NGEU funds will be additional supporting factors.
+The moderation of inflation around the 2% target, the ECB's interest rate cut cycle, which is near the end, and the strengthening of the effects of NGEU funds will be additional supporting factors.
 Margins for growth will be limited in the short term by the trade conflict with the United States, persistent difficulties in industry, underlined by the still low, albeit improving levels of PMIs, and uncertainty about the Chinese economy.
-We expect the ECB to cut policy rates by 25 basis points in June and September, until the deposit rate reaches 1.75% in July 2025, which is in the low end of our neutral rate estimate range.
+We expect the ECB to cut policy rates by 25 basis points in September, until the deposit rate reaches 1.75% in July 2025, which is in the low end of our neutral rate estimate range.